aeciopires/learn-devops-helm-helmfile-kubernetes-deployment/section2_notes_course_kubernetes.md

 How to start Kubernetes cluster by using Kops and Terraform

-First create a zone DNS private in Router53 service of AWS with name `devopsinuse.com` or other domain name.
+First create a `zone DNS private` in Router53 service of AWS with name `devopsinuse.com` or other domain name in region `us-east-2` (Ohio).

 Second create a bucket S3 public with name `aecio.devopsinuse.com` or other domain name.